 Appearances matter, even for craft spirits.
-While a distillery's success ultimately relies on its product, something still needs to get customers to buy a bottle and give it a chance.
-That something is often the label.
+While a distillery's success ultimately relies on its product, the label still needs to get customers to buy a bottle and give it a chance.

 Tasting rooms and social media are great, but many times the customer is going to be standing in a store looking at dozens of different brands deciding what to buy.
 Here, the label means everything.
 A spirit's label is the elevator pitch or clever pickup line.
 It should get people's attention enough so that they want to learn more.

 Hire a Label Design Team